GoSolve-io/go-application-guide/docs/packages/PACKAGES.md

 ### Vertical dependency

 I find the first point the most interesting.
 Take a look at the `net/http` package.
 The core problem solved here is to "provide a portable interface for network I/O, including TCP/IP, UDP, domain name resolution, and Unix domain sockets" (quote from the Go's docs).
 So `net/http` package defines multiple types and functions that allow you to communicate using HTTP protocol.
-But this package has to abstract all the connection details away.
+But this package doesn't care about all the connection details.
 It has to operate at a higher level of abstraction, using types like `Listener`, `Conn`, `Dialer`.
 So it "sits" on top of a package that defines these types: `net`.
 Take a note that all other packages in the standard library that build on those network types also "sit" on top of the `net` package (`net/mail`, `net/smtp`, e.t.c.).
 So to summarize: `net` provides a layer that abstracts base network communication, and `net/*` sub-packages use that layer to build their specialized layers for communication using higher-level protocols.
 This approach beautifully reflects the network layering (`net` is a transport layer, `net/http` is an application layer).

 Other similar examples are: